 - Who should apply?

-- I notice that the scholars for 2006 are both chemistry majors.
+- I notice that a lot of past presidential scholars have been majoring in the sciences.
 I am a Philosophy major - will I have a chance?

 - What are the most important criteria for selection?

 - Can I use the scholarship to finish my thesis?

 - Can I still apply for a presidential scholarship if I have received a Carson grant or SCRP grant?